Unemployed? A guide to managing job loss

 It can be very confronting and hard to think about what to do when or if you’re facing long term unemployment.
 Here are some tips to help manage this difficult situation.

-- Volunteer.
 Volunteering is a great way to give back to the community.
 It may also help you develop a strong sense of self-worth.
 Not everyone can volunteer but if, and when you can, it will help you connect to people in your community.
-It might even land you your next job.
-There are online and phone volunteering opportunities and charities such as food deliveries are also in high demand during social distancing and when restrictions around movement are in force.
-Call up your local community centre or have a look online for what you can do.
-If possible, focus your volunteering towards your next career.

-- Freelance.
 The things we do and the ways we work are fast changing.
 Freelancing can be a good way to get some experience on your resume and start developing new skills.
 Sites like Airtasker or Freelancer allow you to offer your skills for temporary, freelance jobs.
-Freelancing will also help in making ends meet while you find more stable employment.
-There are also opportunities in temporary employment agencies that might give you the financial boost you need.
-Please, if you are receiving benefits, check with Centrelink about the policies it has around freelance and gig work.

 Let us help build your financial literacy skills.
-Our free online courses at Westpac’s Davidson Institute can support you to plan for the future and reduce the financial impacts of unemployment.
+Visit the Master Your Money page for information to help you plan ahead and reduce the financial impacts of unemployment.

 Things you should know: